Antonysyl/Antonysyl/README.md

-- 👋 Hi, I’m @Antonysyl
+- 👋 Hi, I’m Anthony Chuka-Umeora
-- 👀 I’m interested in
+- 👀 I’m interested in Collabrations(Tech wise) || Community Managing
 - 🌱 I’m currently learning Software Engineering and BlockChain Engineering
 - 💞️ I’m looking to collaborate on projects web3 and web2 alike
 - 📫 How to reach me;